UN-OCHA/common_design_system/cd-toc/README.md

 A list of links to page headings for onpage navigation.

 ## Caveats
-This is currently using cd-utilities for the float rules.
+This is currently using cd-utilities for the float and list style rules.

 ### Variants

 ```
 .cd-toc--float-left
 .cd-toc--float-right

+// On the ol element.
+.cd-toc__list--roman

 ```